-As the degree of waterproofing in any jacket is likely to impact directly on its breathability, for most buyers the ideal jacket will strike a balance between the two.
-This being so, prioritizing either waterproofing and breathability in accordance with the type of outdoor activity you practice and your own MO in the outdoors (slow-moving, fast-moving, taking frequent rest stops) is the key to getting your hands on the right jacket.
+As the degree of waterproofing in any jacket is likely to impact directly on its breathability, for most buyers the ideal waterproof jacket will strike a balance between the two.
+This being so, prioritizing either waterproofing and breathability in accordance with the type of outdoor activity you practice and your own MO in the outdoors (slow-moving, fast-moving, taking frequent rest stops) is the key to getting your hands on the right mountaineering jacket.

-Breathability is a must-have in any jacket that’s intended for use in an outdoor context.
-While city-dwellers can get away with rubberized, impregnable PVC affairs that steam up on their morning stroll to work, if you’re doing anything even remotely athletic — even just a steady-paced walk — then wearing a jacket built with materials that can shift the body heat and sweat you generate to the jacket’s exterior is all but essential.
+Breathability is a must-have in any waterproof jacket that’s intended for use in an outdoor context.
+While city-dwellers can get away with rubberized, impregnable PVC affairs that steam up on their morning stroll to work if you’re doing anything even remotely athletic — even just a steady-paced walk — then wearing a jacket built with materials that can shift the body heat and sweat you generate to the jacket’s exterior is all but essential.
 Without it, things are going to get mightily moist and sticky in a hurry.

 Different brands use varying methods and materials to achieve simultaneous waterproof and breathable capacities, but each aim to find a balance between the two that will appeal to a wide variety of outdoors-goers looking for different levels of performance from their jackets.

-At the other end of the scale, the most breathable jackets out there are a better choice for those involved in highly aerobic activities like mountaineering, ski-mountaineering, trail running, and cycling, all of which are more likely to having you leaking lots of sweat and thus require materials capable of wicking that sweat away from your body and interior layers in a hurry.
+At the other end of the scale, the most breathable jackets out there are a better choice for those involved in highly aerobic activities like mountaineering, ski-mountaineering, trail running, and cycling, all of which are more likely to having you leaking lots of sweat and thus require materials capable of wicking that sweat away from your body and interior layers in a hurry when you wear it.

 TIP: Most manufacturers are not prone to including breathability ratings in their jackets’ product descriptions and finding them can take a little bit of detective work.
-If you should happen to come across a jacket lacking any mention of breathability beyond the fairly standard, salesy adjectives (“high”, “excellent”, “superior” and so on) simply google the membrane or fabric type and you’re sure to find the desired figures without too much difficulty.
+If you should happen to come across a waterproof jacket lacking any mention of breathability beyond the fairly standard, salesy adjectives (“high”, “excellent”, “superior” and so on) simply google the membrane or fabric type and you’re sure to find the desired figures without too much difficulty.

 The following provides an overview of the most commonly found/used breathability ratings: